 Most Advertising for small business usually ends up sounding like everybody else’s.
 That’s because everybody wants to advertise like “the big guys.”
 They’re successful, right?
 Maybe.
 But it may not be their cliché advertising that’s making them successful.
-Advertising for small business can’t afford to be a “brand builder,” trying to gain broad “brand identity” and name recognition.
+Small businesses can’t afford to be a “brand builders,” trying to gain broad “brand identity” and name recognition.
 Why not?
 Because that’s expensive, and way out of your budget.
 It can’t just achieve “name recognition.”
 You can’t put name recognition in the bank.
 Ask any small business owner and you’ll get a simple answer: my advertising has to be profitable: advertising for small business has to sell something.

 Why doesn’t advertising for small business work?